 Is Marijuana Legal in the State of Florida?

 Marijuana is currently legal in Florida, but only for medical use.
 Floridians voted yes for Amendment 2 in the previous election effectively legalizing medical marijuana in 2016, but getting a medical marijuana card is not as simple as going to your doctor and complaining about chronic pain.

 Those who wish to obtain a medical marijuana card must pay an examination fee that can range from $150 to $250 to see a certified “pot doctor.”
 The doctor will check to see if you indeed have one of the approved conditions and confirm that you’ve first tried alternative solutions that were unsuccessful.
 If he signs off, you’ll need to send your application and $75 to the Florida Department of Health and then wait roughly a month to get your card in the mail and have your name added to the Compassionate Use Registry.

 The card does, however, expire rather quickly.
 After 30 weeks you must get your pot doc to sign off on your condition.
 After a year passes you’ll have to take another $150+ trip to your pot doc for another in-person evaluation.

 What is Marijuana?

-In the United States, Marijuana or cannabis has been found to be the mostly commonly abused drug.
-It is derived from the help plant known as Cannabis Sativa and consists of stems, flowers, seeds, and leaves that are a dry mix of green and brown.
+Marijuana is derived from the hemp plant known as Cannabis Sativa and consists of stems, flowers, seeds, and leaves that are a dry mix of green and brown.

 How is Marijuana Used?